WHERE DO I START WHEN PLANNING A NEW CONCRETE DRIVEWAY?

 Make certain your contractor is licensed and insured.

-Compare quotes, ensuring all works is factored and written into your contract agreement including preparation, installation, rubbish removal, thickness and size of driveway, and if required by local council, a footpath crossing and gutter.
+Compare quotes, ensuring all works is factored and written into your proposal, including preparation, installation, rubbish removal, thickness and size of driveway, and if required by local council, a footpath crossing and gutter.
 Not all "cheaper quotes" offer "best value" - which is why it's important to have all your facts in writing.

 Review testimonials and Google reviews.